 - OPEC Monthly Oil Market Report (Organization of Petroleum Exporting Countries);

 - International Energy Agency Monthly Oil Market Report.

-Each of these reports contains a large amount of information, which is mostly interesting for the analysts working in specific fields.
-I have never seen the trader who were interested in studying detailed reports but you need to understand that any unpredictable data or unexpected statements can cause a great stir in the market.
+Each of these reports contains a large amount of information, which is most interesting for the analysts working in specific fields.
+I have never seen the trader who was interested in studying detailed reports but you need to understand that any unpredictable data or unexpected statements can cause a great stir in the market.